dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 3) ETL/ELT Data Flows using Mappings and Mapping Tasks

-Source (Oracle) to Stg(Snowflake) : Using SCD Type-1
+Source (Oracle) to Stg(Snowflake) : Using SCD Type-1 (Optinally can be SCD Type-4 with addtional History tables)

-Stg (Snowflake) to EDW(Snowflake) : Using SCD Type-2
+Stg (Snowflake) to EDW(Snowflake) : Using SCD Type-2 (Using MERGE statements in Snowflake)

-orchestration and scheduling : Using Taskflows and as per needed schdule.
+Orchestration and scheduling : Using IICS/Taskflows or Snowflake Tasks as per needed schedule.

 **SRC to STG**